bramappelt/pytorch/README.md

 ![Training times for both devices and the model's accuracy for increasing neural net widths](./figure1.png).

-To replicate the experiment clone the repo, install the dependencies if necessary, and run `benchmark.py` and `visuals.py` in the mentioned order.
+To replicate the experiment clone the repo, install the dependencies if necessary, and run `benchmark.py` and `visuals.py` in the mentioned order to produce the graph.

 ## Hardware